wiremock/library.wiremock.org-sources/README.md

 ## Using templates in WireMock

-1. Choose a template you need by using categorization and search capabilities of the website.
+1. Choose a template you need by using the categorization and search capabilities of the website.

 2. Click the _Download WireMock JSON_ button to download the JSON file
 3. Use the JSON file to configure your WireMock instance ([documentation](https://wiremock.org/3.x/docs/standalone/java-jar/#json-file-configuration))